nim-lang/nimble/readme.markdown

 [nim-lang/packages repository](https://github.com/nim-lang/packages).
 This JSON file provides nimble with the required Git URL to clone the package and install it.
-Installation and build instructions are contained inside a ini-style file with the ``.nimble`` file extension.
+Installation and build instructions are contained inside a file with the ``.nimble`` file extension.
 The nimble file shares the package's name, i.e. a package named "foobar" should have a corresponding ``foobar.nimble`` file.

-These files specify information about the package including its name, author, license, dependencies and more.
+These files specify information about the package including its the author, license, dependencies and more.
 Without one Nimble is not able to install a package.